Aleksapop/blog-post/node.js/nodejs-introduction-to-promises-in-nodejs.md

 function getDataPromise() {
   return new Promise((resolve, reject) => {
     setTimeout(() => {
-      const success = true; // You can change this to false to test rejection if (success) {
+      const success = true; // Change this to false to test rejection if (success) {
         resolve("Here is your data!");
       } else {